Elattarr/Marvel-Game-1/README.md

 # Marvel-Game
-a 2-player turn-based battle game while collaborating in a team of two.
+a 2-player turn-based battle game while collaborating in a team of two players.